Warren Dempsey Younkin, Sr. was born on Dec. 3, 1893 in Clay Run, Fayette County, PA, the son of William 'Dayton' and Lucinda (Harbaugh) Younkin.

 In childhood and as a young man, Warren was close with his first cousin, Oliver Shaw Stoner, even though Stoner lived in Sistersville, WV, and later in Robinson, IL.
-Both men served in the US Army during World War I. The photo seen here shows the two proud cousins together, with Warren on the right.
+Both men served in the U.S. Army during World War I.

 Warren finally was sent overseas in May 1918, arriving in Liverpool, England, and soon after was sent to the front.
 In a letter to his mother, he wrote: "Where we are now we can hear very plainly the noise of the guns on the battle front a few miles away, and at nights the sky is some times lit up by the flare of the bursting shells and the flash of the guns."